 The media and lessons used are drawn from the popular Presidential Campaigns (http://www.projectlooksharp.org/?action=presidential) curriculum collection, which is available free from our website.

-Project Look Sharp supports the integration of critical thinking and media literacy into the teaching of core content in multiple subject areas.
+Project Look Sharp is Ithaca College’s Media Literacy Initiative.
+Project Look Sharp supports the integration of critical thinking through media literacy in school curriculum and teaching.
 They do this through developing and providing lesson plans, media materials, training, and support for educators at all education levels.
 The purpose of media literacy education is to help individuals of all ages develop the habits of inquiry and skills of expression they need to be critical thinkers, effective communicators, and active citizens in today’s world.

 From day one, Ithaca College prepares students for personal and professional success through hands-on experience with internships, research and study abroad.
 Its integrative curriculum builds bridges across disciplines and uniquely blends liberal arts and professional study.
 Located in New York’s Finger Lakes region, the College is home to 6,100 undergraduate and 400 graduate students and offers over 100 degree programs in its schools of Business, Communications, Humanities and Sciences, Health Science and Human Performance, and Music.

 Powered by Facebook Comments